-Fliss is Professor of Palliative Care at Hull York Medical School, Associate Director of the Wolfson Palliative Care Research Centre and an NIHR Senior Investigator.
+Fliss is Professor of Palliative Care at Hull York Medical School, Director of the Wolfson Palliative Care Research Centre and an NIHR Senior Investigator.
 She is Research Lead for the Applied Health Research group within the Faculty of Health Sciences (the Academy of Primary Care, the Cancer Awareness, Screening and Diagnostic Pathways Research Group, and the Wolfson Palliative Care Research Centre).

 Fliss qualified in medicine in the UK in 1986.
 She worked in General Practice for almost 10 years, and then undertook specialist training in palliative medicine.
 She worked at the Cicely Saunders Institute, King's College London from 2002 to 2017, where she completed her PhD, became Clinical Senior Lecturer, and then Reader in Palliative Medicine.